martinvsehrdy/Python_course/README.md

 ```

 #### Filters
-Filters are functions that converts some data to data to show to user.
-Eg. type date convert to str.
+Filters are functions that converts any type of data to str to print to html template.
 ```python
 from datetime import datetime
 from flask import render_template